yehia67/documentation/blueprints/0.1/introduction/overview.md

 Blueprints are designed to do the following:

-* Describe a problem, any challenges, and a solution to it that uses IOTA
+* Describe a problem, any challenges, and a solution that uses IOTA
-* Present an architecture that shows you how you could solve the problem by integrating IOTA into your existing systems
+* Present an architecture that shows how to solve the problem by integrating IOTA into your existing systems
 * Explain how you can test, edit, and deploy the blueprint

 ## Who should use blueprints?